aderno64/profilarr-database/README.md

 ## Extras Included
 - Fix for Parks and Recreation WEB-DL releases from NTb.
 - Fix for Scrubs NTSC versions to avoid 25fps groups.
+- Fix for HONE releases with bad naming.